pukinidev/spukify_back/README.md

 ## How to run the project?
 ### Local
 - First install dependencies and then in VSCODE just press play buttom.
-You need to change the database settings and use SQLITE, POSTGRESQL or another one of that you like.
+You need to change the database settings and use SQLITE, POSTGRESQL or another one that you like.
 ```python
 pip3 install -r requirements.txt
 ```